 In a recent decision, a Board of Inquiry under Nova Scotia’s Human Rights Code found that an employer had violated its duty to accommodate a prospective employee on the basis of disability.
 This decision provides important confirmation that, like existing employees, prospective new hires also have a right to be free from discrimination, and to be accommodated up to the point of undue hardship.

 The employer took the position that working the night shifts was a bona fide occupational requirement.
-The employer claimed that if it hired Ms. Yuile for day and evening shifts only, other staff may have to work more nights and, in that case, it may incur extra overtime costs.
-It further claimed that hiring Ms. Yuile could affect staff morale and raised patient safety issues.
+The employer claimed that if it hired Ms. Yuille for day and evening shifts only, other staff may have to work more nights and, in that case, it may incur extra overtime costs.
+It further claimed that hiring Ms. Yuille could affect staff morale and raised patient safety issues.

-Ms. Yuile was awarded general damages of $15,000, compensation for financial losses incurred, and the opportunity to accept the next available nursing position with the employer.
+Ms. Yuille was awarded general damages of $15,000, compensation for financial losses incurred, and the opportunity to accept the next available nursing position with the employer.

 This case is a positive reminder that, despite those systemic barriers, in order to be effective, human rights legislation must protect persons with a disability from discrimination in employment, whether they are already in the workplace or are seeking to join it.